 Quezon City local government’s City Ordinance seek its community to decide and build a habit of recycling and re-using bags may it be plastic, paper, canvass or cloth material.An approach to a proper waste management, Lao added, “this is the more scientific and enlightened approach as done elsewhere in the world because plastic is completely recyclable.”

 “Even if we ban plastic throughout the Philippines, we will still have floods and we will still have a lot of trash because we refuse to see the obvious solution which unfortunately means each of us must work and do our share.
 The ban is our escape but it will not work,” he said.

 As a concerned citizen, I personally advised my community to make use of bayong, basket, the string basket (we call it butas-butas), we are bringing up the old tradition, besides this is what our older folks used to have back when plastic was not economical.
-But then the floods and other natural calamities cannot be blame alone with the rampant use of plastic bags and materials.
-There are other factors that causes it, there are illegal logging, mining, waste disposal, and even government corruption that causes all the these problems.
-The next time you heard the person besides you says something like “bawal ang plastic” (plastics are not allowed) you can add some common sense and speak your mind with, we are asked to recycle ad re-use it and throw them properly.
+But then the floods and other natural calamities cannot be blamed alone with the rampant use of plastic bags and materials.
+There are other factors that cause it, such as illegal logging, mining, waste disposal, and even government corruption that causes all these problems.
+The next time you hear the person beside you say something like “bawal ang plastic” (plastics are not allowed) you can add some common sense and speak your mind .
+We are asked to recycle and re-use it and throw them properly.

 DeiVille.com, created by Green Dei (Daryll Villena)

 Write us at deiville.com(at)gmail(dot)com for tips on digital branding , entrepreneurship, consumerism, parenting, health talk, women talk, Pinoy travels and Manila lifestyle.

 I’d love to know what you think about this post.
 Feel free to leave your comment.

 I do reply to each of your messages or questions so please come back if you’ve left one.